Tony-Donghua-Han/Unit-test-examples/README.md

 Command: `yarn run test-isolation`

-1. Change the first function so that the test of the second function fails
+1. Change the getFirstNumber function in isolation.ts so that the second test in isolation.test.ts fails
-2. Fix the test so that second test doesn't fail anymore
+2. Change/Fix the issue in isolation.test.ts file so that second test doesn't fail anymore
 3. Use deepFreeze to find the issue in the first function

 ### Jest Mock